18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The third stadium from Al Rayyan is the Education City Stadium, which has already been finished as of June last year.
 Sure enough, this one was built in record time, especially since there were plans to use the stadium for other competitions before the World Cup started.
 Just like all of the other World Cup 2022 stadiums, this was a multi-million dollar project, but when looking at photos, it would be fair to say that the ultimate outcome reflects the price tag.
 This stadium is simply breathtaking, and it screams all of the glitz and glamour that Qatar has become famous for over the years.

-At the time of writing, the stadium reports that the potential capacity will be more than 40,000, which should allow ample spectators to come and enjoy the action.
 However, like many of the other stadiums we’ve talked about here, this capacity will then be drastically reduced following the conclusion of the World Cup.
 We’d imagine that this is the case in order to maximize revenue from the massive event, especially since the stadium is expected to host one of the quarter-final games!

 The construction company that has the contract for this one is also based in this part of the world, so we’d imagine that there is a better chance that the intended designs will indeed come to fruition.
 But since there aren’t too many updated images currently supported for Al Thumama, we cannot say for sure whether this will be the case.
 But if the other completed World Cup 2022 stadiums are anything to go by, we are sure that the ultimate outcome will be seriously impressive.